f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _FlattrID_<a name="FlattrID"></a>

-The project’s Flattr (https://flattr.com) ID, if it has one.
+The project's Flattr (https://flattr.com) ID, if it has one.
 This should be a numeric ID, such that (for example) https://flattr.com/thing/xxxx leads directly to the page to donate to the project.